Horizon4/final-project-horizon/doc/phase2/PB.md

 ### Story 11

-- As a developer, when a user searches for an itinerary and if no data exists in the database I should create my own recommendations in the background to show the user
+- As a developer, when a user searches for an itinerary and if no data exists in the database, I display a message in the front end to let the user know that there are no available itineraries

 - Condition of Satisfaction
-    1. When a user searches for a recommendations, I should be able to show recommendations even if nothing exists
+    1. When a user searches for a recommendations, I should be able to show a message to let the user know that there are no available itineraries if nothing exists

 - Priority = 4
-- Point = 8
+- Point = 1